JamesAdamHughes/Festerr/README.md

  * The main page shows a list of festivals, ranked by Skiddle as most popular to least.
 We limit this to 20 events, but plan to add pagination or 'infinite scrolling' to show more.

- * The first time the `/event/` endpoint it called on the server, it will call the Skiddle API and retrieve the necessary event list, and then will cache it so as to reduce unnecessary calls to the external service.
+ * Each event is shown with the name, the Festerr score and a thumbnail image of the festival.
+Hovering over an event shows more detail.

  * The toolbar allows users to search for events or artists.
 These are autosuggested as 'chips' by our search engine, which uses a version of the hamming distance (Levenshtein Distance) to give intelligent suggestions on user input, updated as they type.
 Events with matching names or artists are then shown.

- * Selecting an event brings you to the event details page.
-This page gives much more detail about an event such as when and where the event is happening.
-It also displays all artists appearing in the event, highlighting those that are found in the user's Spotify collection.
-We also include a link that allows users to go to the festival's site to buy tickets.
-This page also shows a background image for the event which we dynamically add from our google search integration.

  * The toolbar contains a button allowing to user to login using an existing Spotify account.
 This takes them to a Spotify login page, allowing them to securely log in to Spotify servers without Festerr having to store usernames or passwords.
 When they agree to allow Festerr access to their playlist data, they are taken back to the front page.
 Festivals are then ranked by our Festerr ranking score (explained above).

+ * Selecting an event brings you to the event details page.
+This page gives much more detail about an event such as when and where the event is happening.    * This page also displays all artists appearing in the event, highlighting those that are found in the user's Spotify collection.
+    * We have included a link that allows users to go to the festival's site to buy tickets.
+    * We also shows a background image for the event which we dynamically add from our google search integration.
+    * User's can 'favourite' the event to look at later by clicking the large heart button on the top right of the event card.
+When favorutied the heart is filled in, otherwise it is outlined.
+This button is coloured dynamcially with the main colours of the festival (retrieved from the festival header image)
+    * The first time the `/event/` endpoint it called on the server, it will call the Skiddle API and retrieve the necessary event list, and then will cache it so as to reduce unnecessary calls to the external service.

+ * The Favorites tab shows a logged in user a list of events they have 'Favourited' in the past.
+Clicking on one of these cards brings the user to event details page.
+If the user is not logged in they are instead prompted to log in with Spotify.

 ## Deployed Site on Heroku